pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/transformers/singlehead-self-attention.md

 For example: **'I am key=noun' and I am seeking for a earlier query=adjective'.**

-The premise that that **after training, the attention mechanism will be able to reveal the keys of the input context that can best respond to the query.**.
-Notice also something not obvious.
+The premise that that **after training, the attention mechanism will be able to reveal the keys of the input context that can best respond to the query.**

 Let us now recall what we saw already during the `word2vec` construction: we trained a network that will take one-hot vectors of semantically similar tokens that were orthonormal and projected them to vectors that are close to each other in the embedding space.
 So we have seen evidence that a projection with proper weights can cause all sorts of interesting mappings to happen from a large dimensional space to a lower space.
 By analogy, the multiplication of the matrix $W^q$ with the input token embedding will create a vector (a point) in the d_k dimensional space that will represent the query.
 Similarly the multiplication of the matrix $W^k$ with each and every input token embedding will create vectors (a point) in the d_k dimensional space that will represent the keys. **After training the keys that can best respond to the query will end up close to it**.